Nick Gage: Return to CZW (2014–2015)

-Return to independent circuit (2015–present)
+Return to the independent circuit (2015–present)

 On April 10, 2015, Nick Gage made his first appearance in wrestling after being released from prison at Jersey Championship Wrestling's Tag Team J-Cup Tournament.
 Gage interrupted a promo by The Rogues, Jeff Cannonball and Brandon Kirk, hitting Cannonball with a chair and then his boot scrape and giving Kirk a chokebreaker.
 Gage and Lucky 13 would then lose in the first round to the Beast Squad, consisting of Monsta Mack and Kyle the Beast.
 After the match Gage turned on Lucky with a series of chokebreakers.

 With Game Changer Wrestling (GCW) being his new main home since 2015, Nick Gage has declared Absolute Intense Wrestling his 2nd home for professional wrestling debuting in 2015.
 In 2017 Gage entered a feud with Tim Donst.
 On November 24, 2017, at AIW Hell On Earth 13, Gage defeated Donst to win the AIW Heavyweight Championship.
 Gage would retain against Donst in the rematch at GCW Rulers Of The World on December 29, 2017.

 On January 14, 2018, Nick Gage made his Style Battle debut in Episode 8 of Season 1.
 Gage faced Walter in a no-contest which spilled outside of the ring when both men refused to listen to the Referee.
 The brawl ended when Keith Lee joined the fray and Clocked Gage in the face with a forearm.

 July 28, 2018, Nick made his debut in Nova Pro Wrestling, losing a street fight to Tim Donst.
 The fight saw chair shots, a suplex through a closet door and a pack of light tubes over Gage's head ending the match.

+On December 21, 2024 Nick Gage showed up at CZW Cage of Death after the Cage of Death match, marking his first time in CZW in 9 years.